odicho/leaderboard/README.md

+## Note:
+[Planetscale hobby tier is shutting down](https://planetscale.com/docs/concepts/hobby-plan-deprecation-faq).
+I will find a new database provider and migrate once I have some free time!

 # XM AROUND THE WORLD

 I built this project for my team @ Qualtrics.
 The web app enables us to collaborate on a mission, using a beautiful user interface.